-ORDERED, by the St. Mary's County Board of Appeals, pursuant to CZO § 21.1.3.a and CZO § 24.8, the Applicants are denied a variance from Schedule 32.1 for a reduction of the mandatory front and side setbacks for an after the fact shed;
+ORDERED, by the St. Mary's County Board of Appeals, pursuant to CZO § 21.1.3.a and CZO § 24.8, the Applicants are denied a variance from Schedule 32.1 for a reduction of the mandatory side setback for an after the fact shed;

-UPON CONDITION THAT, Applicants shall comply with any instructions and
+UPON CONDITION THAT, Applicants shall comply with any instructions and necessary approvals from the Office of Land Use and Growth Management, the Health Department, and the Critical Area Commission.